thkukuk/hugo-photoswipe5-gallery/README.md

 ## PhotoSwipe Features

 - Load PhotoSwipe by calling the `{{< load-photoswipe >}}` shortcode anywhere in your post
-- Loads all of the `<figure>` elements in your post, regardless of where in your post they appear, into a lightbox/carousel style image gallery
+- Loads all of the `{{< picture >}}` elements in your post, regardless of where in your post they appear, into a lightbox/carousel style image gallery
-- Works with any existing `<figure>` elements/shortcodes in your posts
 - Loads PhotoSwipe and the danamic caption plugin js and css libraries from the local server, so GDPR conform no meta data can be transmitted to a 3rd party hoster.

 ## Installation